 Sometimes you read something that makes you shake your head.
 In my case, it was reading this post.

-Go ahead, give it a once over.
-I'll be here waiting for you.
+Go ahead, give the post a once over.
+I’ll be here waiting for you.

 Done?
 Great.
 Let’s continue.

 The thrust of that post is simple: personal blogs have disappeared off the web, and they really need to make a comeback.
 OK ...